alexandergorokhov/space-x/README.md

 trello.api.token
 # How to use
 The application will run on port 3000, or can be changed in application.properties file.
-The application exposes 6 endpoints, you can check them via swagger: http://localhost:3000/swagger-ui/index.html
+The application exposes 7 endpoints, you can check them via swagger: http://localhost:3000/swagger-ui/index.html

+/organization - POST - creates a new organization

 /board - POST - creates a new board

 /list - POST - creates a new list on a board

 /label - POST - creates a new label on a list

 /board/task - POST - creates a new task on a list